knusbaum/go9p/README.md

 # go9p
 This is an implementation of the 9p2000 protocol in Go.

-There are a couple packages here.
+There are a couple of packages here.

 [`github.com/knusbaum/go9p`](http://godoc.org/github.com/knusbaum/go9p) just contains an interface definition for a 9p2000 server, `Srv`. along with a few functions that will serve the 9p2000 protocol using a `Srv`.